Welcome. My name is

 Let's dream together. kacielynmartinez(at)gmail(dot)com

-Exciting things in the works for the rest of 2018
+Exciting things in the works

 I’m teaching weaving classes in Brooklyn at String Thing Studio.
 In this class, we will approach tapestry weaving as a process for creative flow and personal grounding.
 You will learn how to dress the loom, some basic weaving techniques, and how to finish your weaving.